rizdaprasetya/mt-alt-doc/en/after-payment/overview.md

 <div class="my-card">

 #### [Email Notification](/en/after-payment/email-notification.md)
 - You can get notified to your inbox at the event of a transaction.
-- It is the simplest way to get notified.
+- It is the simplest way to receive notifications.
 - It requires no complicated set up.

 </div>